livioribeiro/selva/docs/en/services.md

 # Services

 Services are types registered with the dependency injection container that can be injected in other services and handlers.

-They can be defined as classes or functions decorated with `@service`.
-Classes have dependencies as annotations while functions have dependencies as parameters.
+They are defined with the decorator `@service`.

 ```python
 from typing import Annotated